Call Now

 Thus, a divorce that includes a small or family owned business can be somewhat complex in order to consider and factor in all the different aspects of business and property ownership, and assets and liabilities of the marriage.

 We hope that this blog post has been helpful in understanding how the ownership of a business will factor in to divorce proceedings, and all the variables that will need to be considered.
 Every case is different, and it is recommended that you consult an attorney to determine the best course of action to achieve your goals in your specific case.
-Ciyou & Dixon, P.C. practices throughout the state of Indiana.
+Dixon & Moseley, P.C. practices throughout the state of Indiana.
 This blog post was written by attorney, Lori Schmeltzer.

 1. Ind.
 Code § 31-15-7-4